silogen/docs/README.md

 ## Publishing

-The external SiloGen documentation is published from this repository as a web site in Github pages in address [docs.silogen.ai](https://docs.silogen.ai).
+The documentation is published from this repository as a web site in Github pages in address [docs.silogen.ai](https://docs.silogen.ai).
 The deployment can be done locally with the command `mkdocs gh-deploy`.